 noun, plural: vagus nerves

 Cranial nerves are paired nerves that emerge from the brain and the brainstem.
 They supply the motor pathways between organs in the face and the upper body, and account for detecting and processing various sensations.
-One of the cranial nerves is the accessory nerve, which is also referred to as the eleventh cranial nerve or cranial nerve XI (CN XI).
+One of the cranial nerves is the terminal nerve, which is also referred to as the cranial nerve XIII (CN XII) or cranial nerve 0.